liferay/liferay-frontend-projects/css/clay_css_2_recipes/07_input_group.md

 # Input Group

 This recipe will match Input Group to [Material Design's Filled Text with Leading and Trailing Icons](https://material.io/components/text-fields#anatomy).
 Clay CSS' Input Groups were modified to accommodate many types of designs.
-This component is markup heavy, but it allows for more customization versus Bootstrap 4's Input Groups.
+This component is markup-heavy, but it allows for more customization versus Bootstrap 4's Input Groups.

 ## Input Group Inset